nooblyjs/nooblyjs-apps-blog/docs/nooblys-blog-prd.md

 ## 1. Product Overview
 - Build a Medium-style publishing platform targeted at independent writers and small teams.
-- Deliver an API-first backend on native Node.js (no frameworks that abstract the HTTP layer) exposing JSON endpoints.
+- Deliver an API-first backend on native Node.js (no frameworks that abstract the HTTP layer) exposing JSON endpoints while leveraging the NooblyJS Core service registry for cross-cutting capabilities.
 - Provide a Bootstrap 5 powered client UI that consumes the public API via client-side JavaScript (ES modules) with Bootstrap Icons for visual affordances.
 - Support responsive, accessible reading and writing experiences without using React or other component frameworks.